 The overall and masters (40+) winners will win a handcrafted barnwood trophy and a $170 Merrell gift card.
 The top 2 in each age group will win a custom wood medal and a $15 or $10 Gazelle Sports gift certificate.
 The third place finisher will get the wood medal.

 Not sure if you signed up?
 Looking to see if a friend (or rival) is racing?
-Click on this attendee list.
+Click on Who’s Registered here.

 Robinette’s Apple Haus & Winery, 3142 Four Mile Rd NE, Grand Rapids, MI 49525

-Registration is online only and open until end of day Wednesday, Nov.
-8 or 750 runners, whichever comes first.
-We are not allowing any Friday or Saturday registrations as we expect to be at capacity.
-Information about deferments is found on the Register page.
+Registration is online only.
+We are not allowing any registrations after the cut-off.
+Information about deferments and transfers is found on the Register page.